May 28, 2019

 Nevada will become the fourth state after Vermont (H.411 from 2017), Washington (HB1444 enacted this month) and California (existing regulations already apply 2020 federal standards to some bulbs sold in state) to put the federal light bulb standards into state law.

-A bill with the same anti-rollback measure (HB19-1231) is sitting on Colorado Governor Jared Polis’ desk, and he is expected to sign it Thursday, May 30th.
+A bill with the same anti-rollback measure (HB19-1231) is sitting on Colorado Governor Jared Polis’ desk.
+For he is expected also to sign it Thursday, May 30th.

-California has a regulatory proceeding underway to expand the range of bulbs subject to their state standards to match the broader federal scope of coverage that the Trump DOE has proposed to eliminate.
+California has a regulatory proceeding underway to expand the range of bulbs subject to their state standards.
+All to match the broader federal scope of coverage that the Trump DOE has proposed to eliminate.

 Several other states are considering similar measures, at various stages of development.